Annotated Guide to Other Jefferson Resources

 In 1815, the Library of Congress purchased more than 6,000 books in Jefferson’s library as the basis for its own recreated collection.
 As part of the bicentennial commemoration of Jefferson's birth, the Library of Congress commissioned E. Millicent Sowerby to catalog and describe the contents of Jefferson’s library.
 This crucial bibliographic tool, Catalogue of the Library of Thomas Jefferson; Compiled with Annotations by E. Millicent Sowerby, was published as a five-volume edition between 1952 and 1959.
 It is available digitally through the Library of Congress in facsimile scans of the catalogue pages and a separately constructed index.
 Monticello also has a transcribed searchable electronic version as well through its Thomas Jefferson's Libraries database.

-The American Founders Online (Library of Congress)
+American Founders: A Guide to Their Online Papers and Publications (Library of Congress)

 Miller Center at the University of Virginia